udacity/create-your-own-adventure/english/macgyver/light-rope-on-fire/wait/wait.md

 As you fly through the air, you groggily wonder if you've really just been coughed out of a giant living marshmallow creature.

+You realize you've begun your descent, and are falling into a large forest.

+Do you:

+[Close your eyes and hope for the best] (../../../experience/experience.md)

+[Aim for a soft landing on the forest floor] (../../../find-exit/into-forest/forest.md)